Bizum + MONEI

 While it usually appears random, the process of encrypting data is logical and predictable so the recipient of the encrypted data can decrypt it back to its beginning value.
 Fully secure encryption involves using complex keys that are difficult to decode, but it is possible to decipher information with the right key.

-Both encryption and tokenization are always used together in an e-commerce transaction to secure the end-to-end payment process.
+These technologies are always used together in an e-commerce transaction to secure the end-to-end payment process.
 Data is mapped (i.e. fields from one database to another are matched) in a database using tokens but the data is also encrypted when you store it.
 This is a PCI DSS requirement.
-Let’s take a look at encryption and tokenization side by side to see how they compare.

 Tokenization and encryption table

-If your business thrives on subscriptions or other recurring payments, tokenization can benefit you.
-By using tokenization, you can save your customers’ billing information for their next automatic payment without the liability of keeping all their data on file.
+If your business thrives on subscriptions or other recurring payments, tokenization lets you save your customers’ billing information for their next automatic payment without the liability of keeping all their data on file.

-Tokenization allows you to save tokens for your customers and bill them periodically.
-This gives your customers uninterrupted service while protecting your business.
+You can save tokens for your customers and bill them on a recurring basis, giving them uninterrupted service while protecting your business.

 One-click checkouts help retain customers by giving them instant gratification and a smooth checkout experience.
 One-click checkout has been very popular in online gaming, entertainment, and social networks.